 In addition to the parameters listed above, the channel thickness w and the separation volume V have to be known precisely in order to allow a correct determination of the diffusion coefficient, and, thereby, the size of a measured sample [1,10].
 However, due to swelling of the applied membrane in the channel, these magnitudes are not directly accessible with current devices, which reasons the necessity of suitable calibration methods.

-Although AF4 theory has been elaborated and well documented in literature, the transfer to its application quantitative evaluation software lacks still behind compared to methods like AUC (analytical ultracentrifugation).
+Although AF4 theory has been elaborated and well documented in literature, the transfer to its application quantitative evaluation software still lags behind compared to methods like AUC (analytical ultracentrifugation).
 Here, several software solutions and a couple of evaluation methods are already available and can be used even without in-depth knowledge of the underlying algorithmic considerations [14,15].
 This may be also a reason, why the practical handling of AF4 data evaluation is handled very inconsistently by different authors.
 While some authors suggest a direct conversion from measurement data is directly possible from a measurement [16], others suggest an external measurement using a calibrant with a known diffusion coefficient [10,17] or an external size measurement via coupled MALLS [18].

 Therefore, we fill this gap with an implementation of the known procedures and compare them to each other.